Skip to Main Content

 Ambulatory/ Acute Care Experience

 Residents rotate through two primary care clinics-Healthpark and 17 Davis.
-These sites serve a diverse patient population including underserved and migrant children, children with special health care needs, and middle-class families.
+These sites serve a wide patient population including underserved and migrant children, children with special health care needs, and middle-class families.
 Procedures such as laceration repair, I & Ds, nebulization treatments, point-of-care and rapid antigen testing (strep, RSV, influenza, COVID) can be performed in the clinic.
 Residents play an active role in teaching medical and physician assistant students at both sites.

 After Hours Care